Yes. It is a real thing, and nearly 4 years down the line I still haven’t got a sodding clue what they’re saying a solid 60% of the time.

 Here’s a list of words we city folk can relate to:

 - Dim Sum

 - Oyster Card

 I’m telling you now, say the word Dim Sum to a farmer and they’ll throw you a look with the blankest expression you have ever witnessed.
 Start talking to them about night tubes and they think you’re on about some new toy from Anne Summers…

-I s**t you not, when Gareth came to London 5 years ago (before we got together) for my birthday and a friend of mine, Fiona asked him if he had an Oyster Card, his reply was “what’s one of them?” *faceplam*
+I s**t you not, when Gareth came to London 5 years ago for my birthday (before we got together) and a friend of mine, Fiona asked him if he had an Oyster Card, his reply was “what’s one of them?” *facepalm*

 In contrast, here is a list of words that bumpkins understand, particularly the Wiltshire ilk:

 - Hunt Ball